 Auto loans tend to be secured on the car you buy with it but they aren’t your only option to buy a vehicle.
 You could also use an unsecured personal loan to buy it too.
 We asked out auto loans team to outline the pros and cons of secured vs unsecured loans.

-The main difference of secured loans vs unsecured loans is that secured are a loan backed by an asset.
+The main difference between secured car loans vs unsecured loans is that secured are a loan backed by an asset.
 That means your car is used as security for that loan.
 It isn’t yours until you have fully paid the loan and if you default, you can lose your car.

 This does have an upside though.
 As a secured loan means less risk for the lender, they will often give you much lower interest rates, which has obvious benefits.